Europol launches new centre to crack down on migrant smuggling

 Europol has launched a new unit to strengthen the fight against migrant smuggling across Europe and beyond.

 The European Centre Against Migrant Smuggling (ECAMS) will focus on dismantling criminal networks that exploit migrants for profit, often putting lives at risk.
-Announcing the launch, Europol chief Catherine De Bolle said smugglers treat people as commodities and must be stopped.
+Announcing the launch, Europol chief Catherine De Bolle said smugglers treated people as commodities and must be stopped.

-The new centre will gather and analyse intelligence from EU countries, helping police identify key suspects and coordinate cross-border operations more effectively.
+The centre will gather and analyse intelligence from EU countries, helping police identify key suspects and coordinate cross-border operations more effectively.
 It aims to speed up investigations and improve results through a stronger use of data and analytics.

 A key priority is tackling smugglers online.
 Criminal groups increasingly use social media, encrypted messaging and cryptocurrencies to recruit migrants, organise journeys and handle payments.
 ECAMS will expand digital investigations and support specialist teams tracking these activities.